 The customs aspect of flying within the EU

-The Customs Warehouse Procedure can only be used when the goods involved (the aircraft) are going to be used as a part of a refinement process.
-The procedure does not support any scenarios where the purpose is parking or longtime storage.
-Therefore, an aircraft should never be able to qualify for the use of this procedure if the purpose is parking or longtime storage, as the state of the aircraft has not changed when discharged from the procedure.
+The Customs Warehouse Procedure can only be used when the goods involved (the aircraft) are used as part of a refinement process.
+The procedure does not support any scenarios where the purpose is parking or long-term storage.
+Therefore, an aircraft should never be able to qualify for this procedure if the purpose is parking or long-term storage, as the state of the aircraft has not changed when discharged from the procedure.
 A refinement process has simply not happened while parked.
 The Customs Warehouse Procedure can also not be used to facilitate any kind of maintenance (MRO) activities as this kind of activity is not considered a refinement process.